Islamic State says it has executed two captives from Norway and China

 The latest issue of its magazine also carried a photo of what it said was the improvised bomb that brought down a Russian airliner over Egypt's Sinai Peninsula last month, killing all 224 people on board.

-(Reporting by Lin Noueihed, Ahmed Aboulenein and Terje Solsvik; Writing by Dean Yates; Editing by Gareth Jones)
+(Reporting by Lin Noueihed, Ahmed Aboulenein and Terje Solsvik; Additional reporting by Ben Blanchard in Beijing; Editing by Gareth Jones and Dean Yates)